EitanWong/com.eitan.sherpa-onnx-unity/README.md

 ## 📄 License & Legal

-### MIT License
+### Apache 2.0 License

-This project is licensed under the **MIT License** - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the **Apache 2.0 License** - see the [LICENSE.md](LICENSE.md) file for details.

 ### Attribution

-This package is built upon [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx), an outstanding speech processing library also under the MIT License.
+This package is built upon [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx), an outstanding speech processing library also under the Apache 2.0 License.
 We extend our gratitude to the k2-fsa team for their excellent work.

 ### Important License Information